Firuzkoh: Medieval

 Prior to the arrival of Islam the region's inhabitants practiced various different religions including Zoroastrianism, Buddhism, Hinduism.
 The Islamic conquest of Afghanistan by Sultan Mahmud of Ghazni took place in the 10th century.
 After the defeat of the Ghaznavids in the 12th century the area came under the control of the local Ghurid dynasty of Ghor.
 The Ghurid Dynasty had its summer capital, Firozkoh nearby and they constructed the Minaret of Jam there.
 Today the Minaret of Jam is a UNESCO World Heritage Site.
+It is located about 150 km to the west of Firozkoh.

 In the 13th century, the Ghor region was invaded by the Mongol army who destroyed Firozkoh but left the Minaret of Jam intact.
 It was then ruled by the Ilkhanate until Timur conquered it in the 14th century.

-Chakhcherān is mentioned by name in the 16th century Baburnama, describing Babur's visit in early 1507 while on his journey to Kabul.
+It is mentioned by the name Chakhcherān in the 16th century Baburnama, describing Babur's visit in early 1507 while on his journey to Kabul.
 It was a town located in the Gharjistan region, between Herat, Ghor, and Ghazni.